Telix Announces Reorganisation To Deliver On Strategic Priorities

-MELBOURNE, Australia, Aug.
-27, 2024 /PRNewswire/ -- Telix Pharmaceuticals Limited (ASX: TLX, Telix, the Company) today announces new leadership appointments as part of an internal reorganisation to align its operations across four business units, reflecting its focus as a therapeutics-led radiopharmaceutical company committed to precision oncology.
+(MENAFN- GlobeNewsWire - Nasdaq) MELBOURNE, Australia, Aug.
+27, 2024 (GLOBE NEWSWIRE) -- Telix Pharmaceuticals Limited (ASX: TLX, Telix, the Company) today announces new leadership appointments as part of an internal reorganisation to align its operations across four business units, reflecting its focus as a therapeutics-led radiopharmaceutical company committed to precision oncology.

 The updated business model comprises: Therapeutics, Precision medicine (Diagnostics), Lightpoint (Medtech) and Telix manufacturing Solutions (TMS).